I4-Projektseminar-HHU-2017/i4-projekt-wissenstechnologien-parteinprasenz-on-twitter-1/README.md

 Dataminig

-Dataming offers a range of functions that analyze the databases filled with twitteranalyse before.
+Dataming offers a range of functions that analyze the databases filled by twitteranalyse before.

 1. Connect to the correct database